sivacoumar-delage/AZ-203/Labs/Develop Azure Platform as a Service Compute Solutions/Implement Azure functions/2 - Execute an Azure Function with triggers.md

 ## Lab 2: …by timers

-#### Task 1: Create a function with Timer trigger from Visual Studio
+#### Task 1: Create a function with Timer trigger from Azure Portal

 <details>
 <summary>Click here to display answers</summary>